Axeblo/Spec/README.md

 # Spec
- cmd tool for agilent N9010A
+ cmd tool for remote controll of Agilent N9010A using SCPI over TCP/IP